DOXX Bet Bookmaker Review

-The DOXX Bet Sportsbook landing page is utilises several flashy graphics to grab the customers’ attention.
-Most images are pertaining to the chunky casino bonuses and promotions, with little mention of the sportsbook.
+The DOXX Bet Bookmaker landing page is utilises several flashy graphics to grab the customers’ attention.
+Most images are pertaining to the chunky casino bonuses and promotions, with little mention of the bookmaker.
 When customers click on the ‘betting’ tab located at the top of the page, they are redirected to all the sports action.

 A red, black, white and grey theme is used, with clear fonts and adequate spacing.
 On the left hand side of the page sits a useful search bar so customers can access individual bets quickly.
 There is also the option to view sports starting within the next 1 hour/2 hour/6 hour etc. time period.
 The list of sports sits down the left hand side of the page, with last minute bets and popular bets displayed in the centre of the page.
 A frustrating aspect of the site and an area for improvement from a design perspective, is when a customer clicks upon a sport to open up the submarkets, the drop down list remains open when navigating to another event.
 This can create a long menu bar populated with a large number of different sports, leagues and markets, which can be confusing.